wtsi-hgi/bsub_jupyter_lab/README.md

     import pandas
 ```

-If that doesn’t work for your package because of conda conflicts see paragraph below.
+If that doesn’t work for your package because of conda conflicts, see paragraph below.

 #### jupyterlab conda env
 You can also use your own conda environment, so that you can install any conda/pip/R packages yourself.